kids-first/kf-es-model/kf-index-name-schema.md

 The use of a schema is simply an aid and to help maintain the source of truth on what an index describes with the data itself.
 An alternative will be to build a service that tracks the metadata about releases and studies to act as a source of truth for which index pertains to a particular dataset or usecase.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-TODO
+- Release ID format needs to be formalized with CHOP